stevenchadburrow/CardChasm/README.md

 <b>To Do:</b><br>
 - Music for all portions of the game.
+- More enemies.
-- More enemies, more polish.
+- More polish.
+- Better math.

 <b>Images:</b><br>
 <img src="CardChasmNES-Logo.png"><br>